 By Kris Rich, NBC-HWC, CPT, CET

 What do you do when the August temps are too hot to handle your workouts?
 How can you make the best of a sweltering situation?
-Rather than getting frustrated and just skipping your workout altogether, try one of these cool tips to help you stay in control of your summertime exercise routine:
+Rather than getting frustrated and just skipping your workout altogether, try one of these cool tips to help you stay in control of your summertime exercise routine.

-- YouTube and/or DVD workout videos – Thanks to the internet, we can access the world—and a workout—with a single screen tap.
+Thanks to the internet, we can access the world—and a workout—with a single screen tap.
 Why not take advantage of that on a hot summer day and search for workout videos on YouTube?
 It’s a great way to change up your routine and try something new, like yoga or maybe even belly dancing.
 Or, maybe you have a few classic DVD workout videos collecting dust in your cabinet.
 Pop them in the DVD player and sweat a little less in the comfort of your own air conditioned living room.

 Michigan weather is certainly unpredictable, no matter the season.
 Although there are plenty of picture-perfect days in our state, you can expect that there will be hot, muggy days when you can’t get outside to exercise.
 Get ahead of the unpredictable weather before it actually happens.
 There are plenty of ways to stay active and beat the heat.
 Whether you use one of these tips, or come up with an idea that works for you to keep you cool, planning ahead and getting a little creative can help you stay on top of your routine.

-About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach at Priority Health.
-She works with members to help them develop a personalized plan for their own health and wellbeing based on what is realistic and beneficial.
+About the author: Kristina Rich, NBC-NWC, CPT, CET is a nationally-certified health and wellness coach.
+She works with people to help them develop a personalized plan for their own health and wellbeing based on what is realistic and beneficial.
 Kristina is also a certified personal trainer and cancer exercise trainer through the American College of Sports Medicine.